 If you are looking for precedents, Ravel Law can show you judgments on previous cases.
 It can even offer insights into patterns and the track record of judges.
 The huge database of case law can be useful to find out more about similar cases.
 Ravel Law makes finding relevant rulings much easier.
 Find key paragraphs with the software mapping tools provided.

 A scanner is a relevant and critical component of a lawyer’s digital toolbox.
 This simple app is a tool for all your scanning needs.

-13. Mailbox Tools for Receiving Important Business and Legal Documents
+13. Mailbox Tools For Receiving Important Business and Legal Documents

 Even though you are working remotely, you need to have access to your mail, to know what has been sent to you by clients or courts.
 You can use virtual mailboxes to get a new address and have mail received, scanned, and held for your law firm.
 A virtual mailbox can also deposit checks for you.
-It truly can be your digital mailbox.
+It can be your digital mailbox.

 Earth Class Mail sends all incoming mail to its processing facility.
 Here, they scan and digitize your mail so that you can access it on the cloud.
 This makes it easier to share mail across your organization and add it into your cloud-based document filing system.
 They also offer multiple integrations with QuickBooks, Xero, and Bill.com.
 It offers mail scanning and automated check deposit services.

-Do You Need a Virtual Mailbox for Your Law Firm?
+Do You Need a Virtual Mailbox For Your Law Firm?

 Many important things can be handled with emails or other software.
-However, lawyers still require access to traditional mail, such as checks and legal documents, and therefore need a physical mailbox.
+However, lawyers still require access to traditional mail, such as checks and legal documents, and therefore, need a physical mailbox.

 However, you can outsource all mail services to VPM, which saves you space, resources, time, and money.
 It is a streamlined way of digitizing your documents.